 The inverse is also true.
 If developers are trying to create graphic design software then they could ask the graphics team which UI elements resonate with them and which ones aren’t as pleasing to their eyes.

-This positive feedback loop will ensure that expertise is shared across multiple departments.
+This positive feedback loop ensures that expertise is shared across multiple departments.
+By fostering a culture of constructive criticism, you encourage collaboration and continuous improvement across the team.

 How to encourage team effort